 #1: It Takes a While to Get Permanent Residency

 Although it’s possible to reside in Costa Rica without a steady job, retirees must still provide proof of adequate savings or a pension.
-You can not obtain permanent residency in Costa Rica without first being a temporary resident for at least three years.
-Obtaining residency in Costa Rica can be long and tedious.
+In addition, you can not obtain permanent residency in Costa Rica without first being a temporary resident for at least three years.
+Getting a residence in Costa Rica can be long and tedious.

 Of all the residency options available, the best option is the pensionado or rentista programs, which require applicants to have a $1,000 per month pension or $1,000 in monthly investment income.
 As a permanent resident, you can apply to the Rentista Program, which will allow you to have a bank account to deposit your pension or retirement income.